 Experts also suggest not paying a huge premium for apartments on higher floor in high rise buildings.
 Many renters and future buyers don’t like being over the 5th or 6th floor.
-Whilst young professionals may love a view from up high – they may not love being blown away every time the step outside.
+Whilst young professionals may love a view from up high – they may not love being blown away every time they step outside.

 If you’re looking at an apartment in a quieter suburb, your tenants will most likely be young families or empty nesters.
 These tenants often look for easily accessible but safe, smaller apartment blocks with a unit of the first two floors.

-Property expert Andrew Winter suggests that whenever possible you should buy an apartment with a balcony or terrace and ideally ensure it is big enough to put a table and 2 chairs.
+Whenever possible you should buy an apartment with a balcony or terrace and ideally ensure it is big enough to put a table and 2 chairs.
 It offers a huge bonus to the people who live there and makes your property more popular for renters and buyers down the track.

 Apartments are becoming increasingly popular in Australia and if you’re careful with your investment selection and pay the right price they are very popular with renters and can pay dividends in the future when you go to sell.

 There is a whole generation of people leaving home or migrating to Australia who are looking at apartment living as their preferred choice.
-Buying an apartment as an investment is as safe as houses – if buy the right one.
+Buying an apartment as an investment is as safe as houses – if you buy the right one.